 A refugee is a person who has been forced to flee his or her home country because of fear of persecution or violence.
 The United Nations High Commissioner of Refugees (UNHCR) defines a refugee as a “person who, owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or owing to such fear, is unwilling to avail himself of the protection of that country.”

 Iowa’s official involvement with refugee resettlement began in 1975, when Governor Robert Ray answered President Ford’s call to state governments to help resettle Southeast Asian refugees.
 Governor Ray established a task force, began to resettle Tai Dam refugees, and became an activist and leader in refugee resettlement.
-Currently, Catholic Charities and the U.S. Committee for Refugees and Immigrants (USCRI) are the two federally approved voluntary resettlement agencies (VOLAGs) in Iowa.

 What is the Iowa Refugee Health Assessment?